Wolf3s/xbmc4xbox-python/python/Doc/library/email.rst

 ===================================================

 .. module:: email
-   :synopsis: Package supporting the parsing, manipulating, and generating email messages,
+   :synopsis: Package supporting the parsing, manipulating, and generating
-              including MIME documents.
+              email messages, including MIME documents.
 .. moduleauthor:: Barry A. Warsaw <barry@python.org>
 .. sectionauthor:: Barry A. Warsaw <barry@python.org>
 ..
-Copyright (C) 2001-2007 Python Software Foundation
+Copyright (C) 2001-2010 Python Software Foundation

-.. versionadded:: 2.2

 The :mod:`email` package is a library for managing email messages, including MIME and other :rfc:`2822`\ -based message documents.
-It subsumes most of the functionality in several older standard modules such as :mod:`rfc822`, :mod:`mimetools`, :mod:`multifile`, and other non-standard packages such as :mod:`mimecntl`.
 It is specifically *not* designed to do any sending of email messages to SMTP (:rfc:`2821`), NNTP, or other servers; those are functions of modules such as :mod:`smtplib` and :mod:`nntplib`.
 The :mod:`email` package attempts to be as RFC-compliant as possible, supporting in addition to :rfc:`2822`, such MIME-related RFCs as :rfc:`2045`, :rfc:`2046`, :rfc:`2047`, and :rfc:`2231`.

 The primary distinguishing feature of the :mod:`email` package is that it splits the parsing and generating of email messages from the internal *object model*